Summer Camps 2026 Catalog

 Partner Camps

-Catlin Gabel hosts a number of partner camps on our campus, which are managed directly by these different organizations.
-Campers are welcome to sign-up for Catlin Gabel’s before-camp and after-camp care.
+Catlin Gabel hosts a number of partner camps on our campus, which are managed directly by outside organizations, including the registration process.
+Campers who participate in these partner camps are welcome to sign-up for Catlin Gabel’s before-camp and after-camp care on our website.

 Engineering For Kids Summer Camp